This page was last updated on: 02 September 2014

 After a few seconds, any names matching the search specification will appear.
 If more than one name appears, search through the list and find one that is closest to your name including the initial, and shows as "active" under the "status" column.
-Hint: Alaskan amateur radio call signs will start with the letters "AL", or "KL", or "NL", or "WL".
+Hint: All Alaskan amateur radio call signs will start with the letters "AL", or "KL", or "NL", or "WL".
 This will be followed by a single numeric digit, and finally 1, 2, or 3 letters.
 Example: KL7AA

 Temporary operating authority:

 If you have just upgraded your license by passing additional elements, and if the elements you have completed will result in your having additional operating privileges, you may begin using them immediately!
 You do not have to wait until we have sent the upgrade data to the FCC.
 Your new operating privileges will be shown on the CSCE form you received at the exam session.